Items

 -

-Oral History: Van Blake, Donald, 2007Donald Van Blake was born in Plainfield, New Jersey, and during the Second World War served in the "Red Ball Express" as a truck driver.
+Interview: Van Blake, Donald, 2007Donald Van Blake was born in Plainfield, New Jersey, and during the Second World War served in the "Red Ball Express" as a truck driver.
 After the war, he was active in the Civil Rights Movement and went on to have a career in transportation.